GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 </g>
 ```

-* The group defining the connection is tagged with the class attribute *specif-statement-diagram-element*
+* The group defining the connection is tagged with the class attribute *specif-statement-diagram-element*,
-* The metadata of the group contains a *specif:edge* child tag
+* The metadata of the group contains a *specif:edge* child tag.
 * Inside the edge tag the following child tags can be present:
   * A *specif:statementReferences*-tag containing a set of *statementReference*- and/or *resourceReference*-tags.
-A connector on a diagram can represent in some special cases more than on SpecIF data element, so it is possible to define a set of references here.
+A connector on a diagram can represent, in some special cases, more than on SpecIF data element, so it is possible to define a set of references here.
-  * A *specif:sourceResourceReference*-tag referencing the connector source SpecIF resource data element
+  * A *specif:sourceResourceReference*-tag referencing the connector source SpecIF resource data element.
-  * A *specif:targetResourceReference*-tag referencing the connector target SpecIF resource data element
+  * A *specif:targetResourceReference*-tag referencing the connector target SpecIF resource data element.
   * A diagram interchange waypoint collection to define the graphical coordinates of the visualized connector.
-It contains always at least the start and end coordinate and optional some supporting points in between
+It contains always at least the start and end coordinates and optional some supporting points in between.

 The *specif:edge*-tag can have two optional attributes: ```direction``` and ```layoutStyle```.